The focus in Year 1 and year 2 is on building the foundations of literacy, numeracy, creativity, inquiry and social skills.

 In this learning phase, students’ growing independence and peer-group orientation will be built upon by providing opportunities for them to participate in important forms of decision making within the classroom and school, and to work with others.
 Students will assume increased responsibilities, develop decision-making skills, explore values and further refine their social and collaborative work skills.

-Transition to the Secondary campus is seamless as teachers work together to ensure students are familiar and comfortable with the Secondary campus staff, facilities, learning methodologies and expectations.
+Transition to Secondary School at our Parkerville campus is seamless as teachers work together to ensure students are familiar and comfortable with the Secondary campus staff, facilities, learning methodologies and expectations; which all naturally extend from their Primary Schooling experience.
 Mundaring Christian College students will emerge from primary school confident and equipped to embrace the opportunities, challenges and choices that their time at the Secondary campus will bring.

 The Mundaring Christian College Primary Library operates five days per week.
 The Library is managed by dedicated Library staff, alongside passionate parent volunteers.
 Students are able to visit the Library during recess, lunch and after school to borrow books, or to simply find a quiet spot to read on a cushion.
 There are computers available for students to do independent research, as well as test themselves on their latest chosen Accelerated Reader book.